 - Think about non-routine and high-risk driving circumstances.
 What dangers are there?

 - Talk with other employers.
 What are their biggest road safety challenges?

 - Who could be harmed?
-Usually, we think about injuries to the driver.
-Who else could be harmed – their passenger(s), other motorists, pedestrians or cyclists?
+Of course, you’re interested avoiding potential injuries to your employees, but who else could be harmed – their passenger(s), other motorists, pedestrians or cyclists?

 The Road Hazard Inventory

-To build your own Road Hazard Inventory, select the hazards that apply to your workplaces and drivers.
-Modify descriptions so they accurately reflect hazards in the driving environments your employees encounter.
-Add hazards or factors that aren’t there.
-Rather than removing or deleting hazards that don’t apply, simply strike through them.
-Even though that hazard is not currently present in your workplace, it might be the next time you review your hazard inventory.
-So, it’s there and ready for consideration.
+To build a Road Hazard Inventory that’s customized to your workplace, review the list and choose the hazards that apply to your workplaces and drivers.
+You can modify any of the descriptions so they more accurately reflect the hazards your employees encounter, and you can add hazards and factors that aren’t already on the list.
+You can remove hazards that don’t apply.
+But rather than deleting them, simply strike through them.
+Even though it’s not a hazard of concern for the current risk assessment, it might be the next time you review your hazard inventory.